jiyoungyang1/scholarsquill/README.md

 ## What is ScholarsQuill?

-ScholarsQuill is an **MCP server** that provides PDF processing capabilities to **Claude Code AI Agent**.
+ScholarsQuill is an **MCP server** that provides PDF processing capabilities to **AI Agent**.
 This hybrid architecture combines reliable PDF extraction with intelligent AI analysis to automatically generate structured literature notes, citation network visualizations, and discourse pattern analysis - making academic research more efficient and insightful.

 ## Quick Start